907sjl/pdf-splicer/README.md

 can be found in the repository.
 This example uses input PDFs from my sample referrals report in [referrals_powerbi](https://github.com/907sjl/referrals_powerbi).

-The source for this example is a single extract of referral process measures for multiple clinics.
+The input for this example is a single PDF of referral process measures for multiple clinics.
 This one PDF will be split into a report for each of those clinics.
 Another PDF with cover sheet pages for each clinic is spliced into each of the destination PDFs for each clinic.